andrew-d/blog/content/post/password-cracking.md

 sudo ./deviceQuery
 ```

 This should show you the two NVIDIA M2050 GPUs that are attached.
-If you don’t
+If you don't
 see them, or you have an error, you need to fix things before continuing.

 [ami]: https://console.aws.amazon.com/ec2/home?region=us-east-1#launchAmi=ami-f4039f9d